 Do you want to host an application in the cloud while keeping its access secure?
-If so, use these resources to learn how to quickly implement authentication and authorization in your apps using Auth0.
+If so, use these resources to learn how to quickly implement authentication and authorization in your apps using Auth0 by Okta.

 Choose your cloud platform

 When you use Auth0 to protect your client applications, you delegate the authentication process to a centralized login page: the Auth0 Universal Login page.
 With Universal Login, when your users need to log in, your Single-Page Application redirects them to a central domain, through which Auth0 performs the authentication process.
 Once your users log in successfully.
 Auth0 takes them back to your application.

 Google services are a solid example of centralized authentication.
 Whenever you need to access any Google service (such as Gmail, Google Calendar, YouTube, etc.), if you have not logged in yet, Google will redirect you to

 https://accounts.google.com to log in.
 Once you successfully log in, Google redirects you to the application that initialized the login process.